Isreal-ogbu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to export \action to path script to show paths script to list global variables script to create alias NAME
+script to export \action to path script to show paths script to list global variables sript to create alias NAME script to list all local and environment variables and function